ca0v/aws-lab/README.md

 ## AWS - Lambda

 * Created a lambda function and called it from local desktop (invoke_lambda.js)
+* I put credentials in ~/.aws/credentials
+* I used the following command to invoke the lambda function:

+    >aws lambda invoke --function-name Notes output.txt

+* I received the following error, "An error occurred (InvalidSignatureException) when calling the Invoke operation: Signature expired"

+* I checked my system time (WSL) using the following command:

+    >date

+* The clock was off by 45 minutes, so I fixed it by running the following command in wsl bash:

+    >sudo ntpdate pool.ntp.org

+* I got the link to the lambda function using:

+    >aws lambda get-function --function-name Notes --query 'Code.Location' --output text > lambda.url

+* I then used curl to download the lambda function using:

+    >curl -o lambda.zip $(cat lambda.url)

+* This can be done in one step:

+    >curl -o lambda.zip $(aws lambda get-function --function-name Notes --query 'Code.Location' --output text)

+* I then unzipped the lambda function using:

+    >unzip lambda.zip

+* I am able to modify the lambda locally and run it on aws using the following commands:

+    >zip lambda.zip lambda.js
+    >aws lambda update-function-code --function-name Notes --zip-file fileb://lambda.zip

+* I also moved the lambda function to S3 via the AWS CLI

+    >aws s3 cp lambda.zip s3://ca0v0001

+* I can list all the files on the S3 bucket using:

+    >aws s3 ls s3://ca0v0001

 ## AWS - DBS (MySQL)